Peter K. Gregersen, MD, Principal Investigator

 Dr. Seckin completed his gynecological training at the Children’s Hospital, State University of New York, Buffalo, in 1985.
 In the early 90’s, his interest in minimally invasive surgery became a passion as he became acquainted with the world renowned laparoscopic pioneer, Dr. Harry Reich.
 Together with Reich, he established in 1995 a private practice group for the treatment of endometriosis; Advanced Laparoscopic Surgeons of New York.

-In 2009, Dr. Seckin founded the Endometriosis Foundation of America (EFA), the first research and advocacy foundation of its kind organized by a private physician to raise awareness and emphasize the critical value of surgical excision of endometriosis.
-Under his guidance as Medical Director, the EFA strives to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.
+In 2009, Dr. Seckin founded the Endometriosis Foundation of America (Endofound), the first research and advocacy foundation of its kind organized by a private physician to raise awareness and emphasize the critical value of surgical excision of endometriosis.
+Under his guidance as Medical Director, Endofound strives to increase disease recognition, provide advocacy, facilitate expert surgical training, and fund landmark endometriosis research.

 Dr. Seckin is the treasurer and an executive committee member of the International Society of Gynecological Endoscopy (ISGE).
 He is also a member of the American Medical Association, the American College of Obstetrics and Gynecology, the European Society of Reproductive Endocrinology, the Society of Laparoscopic Surgeons, The American Association of Gynecologic Laparoscopy, The American Fertility Society, The American Society for Reproductive Medicine, The Society of Reproductive Surgeons, The New York Gynecological Society and The Society of Reproductive Endocrinology and Infertility.